 Coinbase is available in over 100 countries.
 Most notably the US, which a lot of Exchanges cannot support due to regulatory issues.
 However whilst Coinbase says it is “available” in some countries, it may not offer the full set of services i.e. being able to “convert” between different cryptocurrencies, and to “buy and “sell” the same.
 Check here for the services available for your specific country.

-Unfortunately, Coinbase has very few listed cryptocurrencies.
+Coinbase supports 91 cryptocurrencies- relatively fewer compared to other major exchanges such Binance.
 Also, the availability to buy, sell, send and receive a particular cryptocurrency depends on (a) whether you are using Coinbase or Coinbase Pro; and (b) your location.

 Coinbase provides a variety of payment methods and most importantly, allows traders to pay in their local currency.
 However there are regional restrictions for payment methods.
 Below is a helpful list of the accepted payment methods for various countries.